ExpressionEngine/ExpressionEngine-User-Guide/source/development/extension_hooks/global/member_model/index.rst

 .. function:: member_update_end($member_id, $data)

-  Provides an opportunity for extra code to be executed after member update.
+  Provides an opportunity for extra code to be executed immediately before the update of the member data and member custom field data.

   How it's called::